 In both sizes, excessive barking is one of the biggest challenges owners will have to overcome.
 And most dachshund owners report they could never control this behavior.

-Miniatures are much more difficult to potty train.
+Miniature Dachshunds are much more difficult to potty train.
 Sometimes, minis will purposely leave a mess to express their displeasure.

 Overall standards tend to be more eager to please their owners, and therefore slightly easier to train.